ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

   It MUST be absent if the attestation bit is clear.

 challenge
-: The challenge field is an optional parameter used for ensuring the freshness of the attestation payload returned with a QueryResponse message.
-It MUST be absent if the attestation bit is clear (since the token is used instead in that case).
+: The challenge field is an optional parameter used for ensuring the freshness of attestation evidence returned with a QueryResponse message.
+It MUST be absent if the attestation bit is clear or the Passport model is used (since the token is used instead in those cases).
   When a challenge is
-  provided in the QueryRequest and an EAT is returned with a QueryResponse message then the challenge contained in this request MUST be used to generate the EAT, such as by copying the challenge into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
+  provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge contained in this request MUST be used to generate the EAT, by copying the challenge into the eat_nonce in the EAT profile {{eat}} if using the Nonce freshness mechanism.
 For more details see {{freshness-mechanisms}}.

   If any format other than EAT is used, it is up to that